 It is at this stage that you'll have to remember to skive this piece, punch holes in that piece and run an edging tool around a third piece, because it may be too late to do these things if you've already stitched them up and (as it were) painted yourself into a corner.

-If you get the chance to take apart an old dog-collar, a sad handbag or a disintegrating knife scabbard, you'll soon work out how the original makers must have prepared their work, pre-assembled the various components and finally stitched them together.
+If you get the chance to take apart an old dog-collar, a sad handbag or a disintegrating knife scabbard, you'll soon work out how the original makers must have prepared their work.
+Common sense will show you how they pre-assembled the various components and finally stitched them together.
 The fun bit is finding a more elegant solution of your own.

 Needles & thread

-The art of saddle stitching (using two saddler's needles, one at each end of a length of thread) is not complicated but it involves a technique that needs to be mastered all the same.
+The art of saddle stitching (e.g. using two harness needles, one at each end of a length of thread) is not complicated but it involves a technique that needs to be mastered all the same.
 I learnt a great deal from the excellent YouTube films made by Ian Atkinson of Leodis Leather... [thank you, Ian!].

 The only thing I would add to his advice is NEVER to skimp on thread.
 There's nothing more infuriating than to come almost to end of a row of stitching and then find that you haven't got quite enough.
 Thread is by far the cheapest material in your project, so use at least as much as you need.

 'Enough' thread means giving yourself a length that is 4, 5, 6 or even 7 times the linear length you intend to sew in one go.
-The exact length depends, of course, on your number of stitches per inch and the thickness of your leather.
-But, if you calculate that it's 4x, give yourself 5x... if you think it's 5x, give yourself 6x...
+The exact length depends, of course, on the number of stitches per inch and the thickness of your leather.
+If you were stitching together two thicknesses of 2mm leather you might need 4x the linear length, but if you were sewing three thicknesses of 4mm leather you could easily need 7x the linear length.
+But to be safe, if you calculate that it's 4x, give yourself 5x... if you think it's 5x, give yourself 6x...

 The other rule is to prepare your work as precisely as you possibly can.
-Although leather is extremely strong and resilient, it is also very delicate and supple.
+As I said above, leather is extremely strong and resilient, but it's also very delicate and supple.
 If you count your stitches wrongly the leather will happily stretch to accommodate your error.
-But beware... because when you see your finished piece, just one stitch more or less can skew the whole finished article out of true.
+But beware, because when you see your finished piece, just one stitch too many (or too few) can skew the whole finished article out of true.

 Items made since Spring 2016